 Are microservices right for you?
 (Spoiler alert: Probably not)

-Microservices allow you to buy an additional layer of flexibility.
-The operative word being “buy.”
+Microservices allow you to buy an additional layer of flexibility—the operative word being “buy.”

-But more often than not, microservices only introduce unnecessary cost and complexity, leading organizations to over-engineer their tech stack, and pull resources away from projects that deliver value to customers.
+But more often than not, microservices only introduce unnecessary cost and complexity, leading organizations to over-engineer their tech stack and pull resources away from projects that deliver value to customers.

-The vast majority of businesses are better off with a robust commerce platform that can deliver the benefits of speed, cohesion, and low maintenance, while allowing for extensibility and modular configuration with pre-built components as needed.
+The vast majority of businesses are better off with a robust commerce platform that can deliver the benefits of speed, cohesion, and low maintenance, while allowing for extensibility and modular configuration with prebuilt components as needed.

 While there’s no single recipe for success, a well-built platform can reduce work, cost, and risk, while accelerating time to market and allowing businesses to flex their technical expertise where it really matters: becoming indispensable to their customers.